bioimageit/bioimageit/docs/documentation/getting_started.md

 Drag a "Convert image" node on the workflow, but don't connect it yet to the "List files" node.

 Select the "Convert image" node, go to the "Properties" tab and use the browse button "..." to select the first FISH image for the "input_image" parameter.
 Open the advanced parameters and hover the "merge" parameter with your mouse for a second.
 A tooltip provides more information about the parameter: "Combine seperate channels into RGB image".
 Tick the parameter and execute the workflow by clicking the "Run unexecuted nodes" in the "Execution" tab.
 BioImageIT will execute the "Convert image" node on the selected image, and generate a new thumbnail for the resulting image.
 As you can see, the thumbnail (in the "Convert image: output_image" column) is now in color and much more informative.
+The node has turned green to indicate that the execution succeeded.
+It will turn orange if you modify its parameters to indicate that its output data is not up-to-date with the parameters anymore.

 Connect the two nodes by draging the output pin of the first node to the input pin of the second node.